FernandoGalende/clean-to-do/README.md

 ### Storage

-I use local storage to keep the token.
+I use local storage to keep the token and the todos

 - Global scope on all tabs
 - Capacity
 - Persistence until explicitly cleared

-**_IMPORTANT:_** I am not keeping the todos on the storage since the challenge description don't said it.

 ### Errors